 Early Origins of the Cotting family

 Important Dates for the Cotting family

 This web page shows only a small excerpt of our Cotting research.
-Another 189 words (14 lines of text) covering the years 1296, 1636 and 1665 are included under the topic Early Cotting History in all our PDF Extended History products and printed products wherever possible.
+Another 95 words (7 lines of text) covering the years 1296, 1636, 1665 and 1652 are included under the topic Early Cotting History in all our PDF Extended History products and printed products wherever possible.